Noise reduction: Wavelet transform

 The main aim of an image denoising algorithm is to achieve both noise reduction and feature preservation using the wavelet filter banks.
 In this context, wavelet-based methods are of particular interest.
 In the wavelet domain, the noise is uniformly spread throughout coefficients while most of the image information is concentrated in a few large ones.
-Therefore, the first wavelet-based denoising methods were based on thresholding of detail subbands coefficients.
+Therefore, the first wavelet-based denoising methods were based on thresholding of detail subband coefficients.
 However, most of the wavelet thresholding methods suffer from the drawback that the chosen threshold may not match the specific distribution of signal and noise components at different scales and orientations.

-To address these disadvantages, non-linear estimators based on Bayesian theory have been developed.
+To address these disadvantages, nonlinear estimators based on Bayesian theory have been developed.
 In the Bayesian framework, it has been recognized that a successful denoising algorithm can achieve both noise reduction and feature preservation if it employs an accurate statistical description of the signal and noise components.

 Statistical methods

-Statistical methods for image denoising exist as well, though they are infrequently used as they are computationally demanding.
-For Gaussian noise, one can model the pixels in a greyscale image as auto-normally distributed, where each pixel's "true" greyscale value is normally distributed with mean equal to the average greyscale value of its neighboring pixels and a given variance.
+Statistical methods for image denoising exist as well.
+For Gaussian noise, one can model the pixels in a greyscale image as auto-normally distributed, where each pixel's true greyscale value is normally distributed with mean equal to the average greyscale value of its neighboring pixels and a given variance.